flyingmachine/brave-clojure-web/content/do-things.md

 pretty much anything you throw at it.

 In the mean time, we'll be working with integers and floats.
-We'll also be working with ratios, which Clojure can represent directly:
+We'll also be working with ratios, which Clojure can represent directly.
+Here's an integer, a float, and a ratio:

 ```clojure
 93